Measure for Measure at the Brockley Jack Theatre

 As it is such an overlooked play, the production has been able to approach it with completely fresh eyes.
 In this retelling, the wise Escalus has become Escala, complete with shoulder-padded 80s power suit.
 The ambiguous ending is interpreted with a modern reading and played with disconcerting intensity, rather than a traditionally comedic portrayal.
 This artistic decision is compounded with subtle choices to veer from the original text that have brutal implications for any comedic hopes for the play’s climax, rendering it an incredibly powerful piece of theatre.

-Measure for Measure is on at The Brockley Jack Theatre until 20th July 2013, for further information or to book visit here.
+Measure for Measure is on at The Brockley Jack Theatre until 20th July 2013.
+For further information or to book visit the show’s website here.

 Watch a rehearsal video here: